brandonrford/brandonrford.github.io/pages/privacy.md

 ## Legal Basis for Collecting Information

 My legal basis for collecting this information is necessity and consent, and necessity only applies to a very minute amount of the cookies the Site collects.
 If you do not want to be tracked, please visit the provided links, and please opt-out of cookies on this site.
-If you revoke your consent, the Site cannot and will not track you.
+If you revoke your consent, the Site will only use the required cookies and serve non-personalized advertisements.

 ## Disclosure of Information